Dorakhris/Phishing-Email-Analysis/README.md

 **Verify Timestamps**: Check “Received” timestamps for anomalies.

 # Conclusion
 This phishing email analysis project demonstrated my ability to detect and analyze spoofed emails using industry-standard tools and methodologies.
-By identifying critical indicators—suspicious IP origins, authentication failures, mismatched domains, and tracking pixels—I confirmed the email as a phishing attempt.
+By identifying critical indicators—suspicious IP origins, authentication failures, mismatched domains, and tracking pixels, I confirmed the email as a phishing attempt.
 The findings underscore the importance of robust email authentication and proactive security measures.
 This project enhances my portfolio as a SOC analyst, showcasing my expertise in threat detection, log analysis, and DFIR.
 I welcome feedback or contributions to improve this analysis, and I’m eager to apply these skills in SOC or incident response roles.

 # References
 MXToolbox: mxtoolbox.com